Lvdl1999/ProgrammeerProject/PROCESS.md

 Still working on connecting all the screens and creating buttons etc. Also making sure the Food2Fork API works.

 ### Day 5
 The API works!
-The search requestdata is printed containing the name, id and image urls.
-The next step is to use this for a recipe request.
+The APISearchRequest data is printed containing the name, id and image urls.
+The next step is to use this for a APIRecipeRequest.
 Because then the complete recipes will be requested so the ingredients etc too.
 This is the data that will be shown in the ResultsActivity.